scrubbedha/Qubes_Drakvuf/README.md

 ***DRAKVUF® + libVMI + volatility3 + dwarf2json***
 ***(tested on QubesOS 4.2.0-rc5 + Xen 4.17.2-5)***

->[!IMPORTANT] Support open-source projects!
+> :information_source: **Support open-source projects!
 Please take the time to [donate directly to the Qubes OS Project](https://www.qubes-os.org/donate/) alternatively, buy some cool [Qubes shirts/swag from Cyphermarket](https://www.cyphermarket.com/qubes/) an outfit that donates [50% of their profits](https://www.cyphermarket.com/about-cypher-market/) to the Qubes OS Project and other FOSS projects.
-If you find DRAKVUF® useful, consider [donating](https://www.honeynet.org/2012/12/18/donate-to-the-honeynet-project/) to the [Honeynet Project](https://www.honeynet.org/) who supports the development of DRAKVUF®.
+If you find DRAKVUF® useful, consider [donating](https://www.honeynet.org/2012/12/18/donate-to-the-honeynet-project/) to the [Honeynet Project](https://www.honeynet.org/) who supports the development of DRAKVUF®.**

-> [!WARNING] Before stepping into the technical depth of this guide, be aware that a general understanding of key security and virtualization concepts, as well as intermediate to advanced familiarity with QubesOS and Xen internals, is a prerequisite.
+> :warning: **Before stepping into the technical depth of this guide, be aware that a general understanding of key security and virtualization concepts, as well as intermediate to advanced familiarity with QubesOS and Xen internals, is a prerequisite.**

   Before diving into the complexities of setting up DRAKVUF on QubesOS, a little introductory context on both.
 QubesOS is a reasonably secure Xen-based distribution of Linux operating system that compartmentalizes your digital life into isolated virtual machines.
 DRAKVUF, on the other hand,  is a binary analysis tool that uses Xen-based virtualization machine inspection to track the execution of arbitrary binaries - an invaluable tool for malware analysts and cybersecurity researchers.